Definition and types of unemployment

 However, technology can also create new jobs, although it requires workers to adapt and update their skills.

-Impact of globalization and vocational training
+Impact of globalization and job training

-Investing in education and continuing training is key to mitigating the negative impact of these factors on employment and productivity.
+Investing in continuing education and training is key to mitigating the negative impact of these factors on employment and productivity.

 Inefficiencies and rigidity of the labor market

-Similarly, rigid hiring and firing regulations can limit companies' ability to adapt and hire in changing times.
+Additionally, rigid hiring and firing regulations can limit companies' ability to adapt and hire in changing times.

 Effects of unemployment on the national economy